taylor-xy0827/Ada-DF/README.md

 - Download the [AffectNet](http://mohammadmahoor.com/affectnet/) dataset and extract the `affectnet` dir to `./datasets`.
 - Download the [SFEW](https://cs.anu.edu.au/few/AFEW.html) dataset and extract the `sfew` dir to `./datasets`.

 **Note: Except for the RAF-DB dataset, all other datasets do not provide aligned facial images.
-We have aligned all facial images via [MTCNN](https://github.com/serengil/deepface).
-You can not achieve similar results without facial alignment.**
+We have aligned all facial images via [MTCNN](https://github.com/serengil/deepface).**

 ### Pre-trained backbone